tylerebowers/Schwab-API-Python/README.md

 # TD-Ameritrade-API-Python-Client
 In 2023 TD is moving to schwab so some significant changes may be needed soon.
+Next update planned for release in June 2023.
 Join the [Discord group](https://discord.gg/m7SSjr9rs9)

 ## Quick setup
-1. `pip3 install requests pycron window-terminal websockets pandas SQLAlchemy`
+1. `pip3 install requests window-terminal websockets pandas SQLAlchemy`
 2. Review preferences and credentials in modules/universe.py (specifically consumerKey, accountNumber (for streaming), and callbackUrl)
 3. Start by running from main.py